shashi2779/reactNotes/interviews-questions/Context API/context-api-another-ex/README.md

 // how to use it = ?
 // create , provider , useContext
 // provider => data provide in our components
-//useContext  => component me "global store" se value nikalna with useContext.
+//useContext --> ke through hmm "global store" se "value" mangate hai

 function App() {